TechSmith/Snagit-COM-Samples/README.md

 ### Support Information ###
-You can contact our technical support at this email address: support@techsmith.zendesk.com
+You can contact our technical support at https://support.techsmith.com/.

 ### License Information ###
 This software is provided under the MIT License ( http://opensource.org/licenses/MIT )